mathjax/MathJax-docs/advanced/extension-writing.rst

       expexpansion: ["Macro", "\\sum_{n=0}^{+\\infty} \\frac{x^n}{n!}"]

 will define a TeX command for the exponential series.
-Note these definitions are given in Javascript string so you need to escape some special characters: for example double backslashes are used.
-If your macro has parameters you must specify the expected number thus the "three" in
+Note these definitions are given in Javascript strings, so you need to escape some special characters: for example double backslashes are used.
+If your macro has parameters, you must specify the expected number thus the 3 at the end of the array in

 .. code-block:: javascript

       taylor: ["Macro","\\sum_{n=0}^{+\\infty} \\frac{{#1}^{(n)} \\left({#2}\\right)}{n!} {\\left( {#3} - {#2} \\right)}^n", 3],

-You can finally use the Taylor extension in a test page:
+Finally, you can use the Taylor extension in a test page:

 .. code-block:: html